The Nonprofit Impact System™

 3) With deep support from Prosper Strategies on specific components

 Organizations can hire Prosper Strategies to develop (or facilitate the development of) specific elements from within the four components.
-For example, Prosper Strategies can facilitate the discovery of your reason for being, help you revamp your mission and vision statement, create new organizational messaging, facilitate the development of your strategic plan or marketing or fundraising plan, or conduct assessments to determine if you have the right people in the right seats on your team.
+For example, Prosper Strategies can facilitate the discovery of your reason for being, help you revamp your mission and vision statement, create new organizational messaging, facilitate the development of your strategic plan or marketing or fundraising plan, or perhaps most importantly, help you design an approach to engaging your stakeholders in shaping your strategies.
 Based on your needs, we can host workshops and create the plans/strategies/documentation that comes out of those workshops, or focus on workshop facilitation only (in which case you’d then create the plans/strategies/documentation yourself).

 Organizations can also use various combinations of these three options.